A Mother Never Forgets

 When I returned to my regular life, and work, it was silent there as well.
 Nobody mentioned my pregnancy or the birth.
 I suppose they were afraid to “upset me”, as if somehow that would make it easier.
 In reality, it made it worse.
 I longed to talk about him, and what had happened.

-I have been blessed with children who are so special to me.
+I have been blessed with children who are so special to me, and now a granddaughter.
 I know full well if my little boy had made it, the whole game of my life would have been different, and they wouldn’t be here.
 For that I am grateful.
 My career path also changed because of that loss.
 God always turns the bad into good.

 Please, if you know someone who suffers a pregnancy loss, be it a miscarriage, stillbirth, a loss shortly after birth, or even infertility, don’t be silent.
 That is the loudest mistake you can make.